 The fossil of this genus was first discovered in 1924 in South Africa.
 They lived on the ground, used stones as weapons and walked erect.
 They were 4 feet tall and weighed 60-80 pounds.

 The first fossil of Homo Erectus was found in Java in 1891.
 These were named as Pithecanthropus Erectus.
 These were considered as the missing link between the man and apes.
 Another discovery made in China was the Peking man.
 This specimen had large cranial capacities and are believed to have lived in communities.
-Homo erectus used tools made of quartz.
-Tools made of bones and wood are also discovered.
+Homo erectus used tools comprising quartz.
+Tools made of bones and wood were also discovered.
 There is evidence of collective huntings.
 There is also evidence of the use of fire.
 The Homo Erectus is believed to dwell in caves.

 5. Homo Sapiens Neanderthalensis

 The Homo Erectus evolved into Homo Sapiens.
 During evolution, two sub-species of Homo Sapiens were identified- Homo sapien Neanderthal and Homo sapiens sapiens.
 The cranial capacity of Neanderthal grew from 1200 to 1600 cc.
-Few small hand axes had also been discovered.
-This species of hominids were capable of hunting big games such as mammoths.
+Some small hand axes had also been discovered.
+This species of hominids could hunt big names such as mammoths.

 6. Homo Sapiens Sapiens